-You should first learn to train it with the absence of the bees and it will be fun.
+You should first learn to train it in the absence of the bees and it will be fun.

 With the success of that, change the environment for the dog to continue with the action.

-When you feel the dog is ready, you may then lead it to a place where there are frequent buzz’s and see how the dog will react.
+When you feel the dog is ready, you may then lead it to a place where there are frequent buzzes and see how the dog will react.

 You may then trigger the dog to do the happy behavior he/she loves and this will help till you see the bee is not a destruction.

-Be careful in case tables turn and patient with your dog.
+Be careful in case of tables turn and be patient with your dog.